DaveWM/ngWizard/README.md

 # ngWizard
-ngWizard is an angular directive for creating an animated and reponsive wizard style form, you can see a demo [here](http://run.plnkr.co/OxWTiOrm5L15cLPr/).
+ngWizard is an angular directive for creating an animated and reponsive wizard style form, you can see a [demo here](http://embed.plnkr.co/NIxkmEEJ0jrOPR8oM7iB/preview)
 >**Important Note** This directive is not compatible with angular 1.2.x, because of [a bug with nested transclusion](https://github.com/angular/angular.js/issues/6435).
 >You need to use angular 1.3.0 or later.